Other aquatic animals used in research

 The Norwegian Animal Welfare Act protects mammals, birds, reptiles, amphibians, decapods, cephalopods and honeybees.
 The Norwegian Regulation on the use of animals in research protects living vertebrates, decapods and cephalopods.
 EU's Directive 2010/63, on the other hand, only protects vertebrates and cephalopods.

-Severity classification of procedures used on fish may also be of relevance to other aquatic species.
+Severity classification of procedures used on fish and other items in the website section on fish may also be of relevance to other aquatic species.

 - Guidance on the housing and care of the African clawed Frog (Xenopus laevis), produced by the RSPCA